dogeorg/gigawallet-docs/src/accounts.md

 ### Scenario 4 - Global Scale platform ie: X.com, Twitch TV, EBay, etc.

 You are a large scale unicorn with hundreds of millions of users.
-Your infrastructure teams can deploy Gigawallet in multiple setups on your kubernetes clusters with appropriate auto-scaling and user sharding (in development).
-Gigawallet integrates directly into your existing services with simple REST calls.
+Your infrastructure teams can deploy Gigawallet in multiple configurations on your kubernetes clusters with appropriate auto-scaling and user sharding (in development).
+Gigawallet integrates directly into your existing stack with simple REST calls.

 You can: